Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Noise Models and Simulation Methods

 where $N_w$ and $N_i$ are independent, zero-mean, normal random variables with variances $\sigma_w^2$ and $\sigma_i^2$, respectively, and $B$ is a Bernoulli random variable with mean $p$, i.e., the probability that $B=1$ is $p$, where $p$ is called the impulse probability.
 Above, $N_w$ corresponds to a thermal noise background and $N_i$ is intermittent impulsive noise.
 The probability density function (PDF) for $X_{BG}$ is the Gaussian mixture

 where $\mathcal{N}(x;\mu,\sigma^2)$ denotes the PDF for a normal distribution with mean $\mu$ and variance $\sigma^2$.

 We simulated independent BG noise at each time step using equation (\ref{BG_noise}) with $\sigma_w=0.1$ and $\sigma_i=1$.
-Example time series are shown in Figure~\ref{fig:BG_examples} for $p=0.01$, $0.05$, and $0.1$.
+Example time series are shown in Figure~\ref{fig:BG_SAS_examples} (Left) for $p=0.01$, $0.05$, and $0.1$.
 Corresponding PDFs are plotted on a logarithmic scale on the left side of Figure~\ref{fig:impulse_noise_pdfs}.

-Another popular model for impulsive noise in signal processing and communications is the symmetric $\alpha$-stable ($S\alpha S$) family of distributions, a subclass of the stable (a.k.a.
+Another popular model for impulsive noise is the symmetric $\alpha$-stable ($S\alpha S$) family of distributions, a subclass of the stable (a.k.a.
 Levy $\alpha$-stable) family of distributions, which are used to model heavy-tailed, non-Gaussian phenomena \cite{Nolan2020,Nikias1995,Shao1993,Tsihrintzis1995,Georgiou1999}.
 The PDF of a $S \alpha S$ distribution can be succinctly expressed in terms of its characteristic function as

 where $i^2=-1$, $\alpha \in (0,2]$ is the characteristic exponent, $\gamma>0$ is the scale parameter, and $\delta \in \mathbb{R}$ is the location parameter.\footnote{Many different parameterizations for stable distributions are in use; see Nolan \cite[Secs.
 1.3, 3.5]{Nolan2020} for an overview.
 Here, we used the parameterization of Nikias and Shao \cite{Nikias1995}.} A $S \alpha S$ distribution is said to be ``standard'' if $\delta=0$ and $\gamma=1$.
 The special cases $\alpha = 1$ and $\alpha=2$ correspond to Cauchy and normal distributions, respectively.
 As $\alpha$ decreases, the PDF has a sharper peak and the tails become heavier \cite{Nolan2020,Nikias1995}.